-As of December 31, 2023 and 2022, the Company had investments of \$98,031 and \$61,295, respectively, classified as available-for sale securities.
+As of December 31, 2024 and 2023, the Company had investments of \$0 and \$98,031, respectively, classified as available-for sale securities.
+The Company sold all its investments in the third quarter of 2024 and the proceeds were invested in cash and cash equivalents.